 Squirrels, like many other mammals, engage in a process of courtship and mating that involves female mate choice.
 Squirrels are polygynandrous, meaning that both males and females may mate with several partners.
-Once mated, the female takes on sole responsibility for parental care of the offspring, and in some species, the female will rear two litters per year.
+Once mated, the female takes on sole responsibility for parental care of the offspring.
+In some species, the female will rear two litters per year.

 The Mating Chase

-One reproductive strategy employed by some squirrel species, such as the Idaho ground squirrel, is mate guarding, whereby the dominant male will stay in close proximity to the female and fend off any other males that try to approach her.
-Typically a display of physical dominance is enough to keep competing males from attempting to reach the female, but the Formosan squirrel has adopted a different approach.
-Formosan squirrels emitted a call after mating that was identical to that species' anti-predator call -- which caused other squirrels to leave the area or become immobile to avoid detection -- according to research published inn 1995 by Noriko Tamura, a biologist with Tokyo Metropolitan University, in the journal Behavioral Ecology and Sociobiology.
+One reproductive strategy employed by some squirrel species, such as the Idaho ground squirrel, is mate guarding, whereby the dominant male stays in close proximity to the female and fends off any other males that try to approach her.
+A display of physical dominance is usually enough to keep competing males from attempting to reach the female, but the Formosan squirrel has adopted a different approach.
+Formosan squirrels emit a call after mating that is identical to that species' anti-predator call.
+This causes other squirrels to leave the area or become immobile to avoid detection.
 These post-copulation anti-predator mimic calls sometimes lasted up to 17 minutes.

 Sperm competition can take many forms in animal societies where the female mates with multiple males, and may include the development of smaller sperm cells in greater numbers, the forceful removal of copulatory plugs - the coagulated sperm deposits left in females’ vaginas by their mates - by subsequent males, mate guarding and other strategies to ensure insemination.
 Female tree squirrels sometimes manually remove the plug and either discard or consume it, thus enabling insemination by subsequent suitors.